dleicht/BGS/README.md

-BGS - Dev branch

-This branch is used for rapid development!
-===

-grab this branch like so:
-git clone -b Dev git@github.com:dleicht/BGS.git

-You will not be able to build a .pnd out of this without changing the code.
-In order to run this invoke run.sh instead!

 Backup Game Saves is a Python tool to enable automatic backup of saved games and save states from emulators working on the Open Pandora (Linux handheld).
 It also duplicates the backup file to a destination of your choice.

 Additions to the initial BGS by ekianjo (as of 08.30.14):